nabto/nabto5-beta-release/4.0/README.md

     trusted (but will be different than the OK codes in case of error).
   * Documentation is limited to annotation in header files.
-  * Device id and product id for embedded devices is not validated in the basestation during attach (against the values entered in the console), only the device's public key is validated.
   * Tunnels are leaked when a connection closes.

 ## Getting started